-Qian Mao received her Master’s degree in Landscape Architecture from Newcastle University, UK.
+Qian Mao is an incoming PhD student in urban planning at Nanjing Forestry University.
+She received her Master’s degree in Landscape Architecture from Newcastle University, UK.
 Her research focuses on social–ecological systems in peri-urban green spaces, with particular attention to spatial transformation, human use behaviors, and equitable governance from the perspective of environmental justice.
 Her work integrates remote sensing, multi-source urban data, spatial statistics, and comparative urban analysis to examine the interactions among social equity, ecological quality, behavioral patterns, and perceived experience across urban and peri-urban contexts.

 Research Theme